 Recognising and understanding the skills and capabilities necessary to be be a great sales person is the first step towards improving your own sales performance.
 When we think of the people that we regard as great sales people, first to mind tend to be those who consistently hit and exceed target.
-Whilst these people clearly have lots of strengths, they will inevitably have weaknesses too which, when addressed, would enable them to really excel and reach their potential.
+Whilst these people clearly have lots of sales strengths, they will inevitably have weaknesses too which, when addressed, would enable them to really excel and reach their potential.
 The point is, that every sales person has things that they’re great at and things they could be better at.
-Take a look at the skills highlighted below and see how you measure up.
+Take a look at the sales strengths highlighted below and see how you measure up.

-Communication – Since the entire sales process is driven and shaped by the strength of the customer/sales person relationship, communication has to be first on the list, but it’s a large umbrella which covers a number of core sales skills:
+Communication – Since the entire sales process is driven and shaped by the strength of the customer/sales person relationship, communication has to be first on the list, but it’s a large umbrella which covers a number of core sales strengths:

 - Active Listening – Sales people who are good at listening know the difference between listening and active listening.
 Active listening requires much more than just giving your customer time to talk without interruption.
 You must absorb that information, gain clarification along the way and then use the information gathered to shape a proposition that delivers a solution that meets (and preferably) exceeds their need.